gustavostuff/gooi/README.md

 ### Examples:

-This is how you create a button with an event (desktop example):
+This is how you create a button with an event:

 ```lua
 require "gooi"